ErikBjare/KnowTree/specification.md

 ## Field / Branch / Topic

 Should contain a link to the Wikipedia article about itself and perhaps the summary from the article.

-# Extras

-## Crowdsourcing

-(see the browser extension extra)

-## Browser extension

-- To record viewed resources.
-- To help crowdsource the datbase
-  - If something is a learning resource, the extension should detect it is in the database (and the user provided a link to the entry in the tree) and if it isn't the user should be able to submit it.